 I was at Footsteps Across the Delta, a small, remote camp deep in the heart of Botswana’s famed Okavango Delta.
 As its name suggests, Footsteps focuses exclusively on “walking safaris”, small hikes that bring people out from the jeep – and their comfort zone – and onto the dry, African soil.
 Here, I would take two daily hikes, always accompanied by an armed guide.
-The Okavango surrounds travellers with a plethora of bird and animal life, but I was here seeking just one thing: big cats.
+The Okavango surrounds travelers with a plethora of bird and animal life, but I was here seeking just one thing: big cats.

 Our group was an unlikely band of adventurers – a middle-aged doctor-lawyer couple from Scotland, an elderly but able Spanish couple from Barcelona, and me: a tenacious – but slightly terrified – travel writer.
 As we ambled out of camp, headed for a small pond known as Paul’s Pan (so-named by our leader, after himself), poufs of dust billowed out from under our boots.
 The Okavango is part of the Kalahari Desert, and nothing but a thin layer of scorched grass and 300m of sand lay under our feet.
 Botswana is a perennially thirsty country, a place that’s 70% desert, where a drop doesn’t reach the ground for 10 months of the year.
 Perhaps to appease the gods of precipitation, the country has named both its currency and its national road system pula – in English, rain.